Uri2001/svim/README.md

 ```

 What It Does:
+- **Prevents Deletion of Current Configuration**: If the specified configuration is the currently active one, the script will inform you and prevent deletion.
 - Prompts for confirmation by asking the user to enter the configuration name twice.
 - Deletes the specified configuration directories if confirmed.